CMU-mingzeng/MobiSensClientExample/README.md

 ### Setup

-Copy the following files and text from this MobiSensClientExample project to an existing app:
+Copy the following files and text from this MobiSensClientExample project into an existing app:

 - jar files in the `lib` directory
 - lines in `AndroidManifest.xml`, which are annotated with `<!-- MobiSensLibrary ... -->`